Find out more

 Be careful in winter!

-As I have introduced so far, Okama and Kumanodake are relatively easy to get to.
+As I have introduced so far, Okama and Mt.
+Kumanodake are relatively easy to get to.

 However, the snow-covered winter is not the same as during the snowless season.